nalsi/Info813/Report_8.md

 #### Descriptive analysis

 Below is the bar charts/histograms of all the measurement variables.
+All the scale test results are treated as nominal data.

 ![](Report_8_files/figure-markdown_strict/unnamed-chunk-2-1.png)